nliautaud/gedcom-svg-fanchart/README.md

 - **padding** : space surrounding labels.
 - **generation spacing** : space between generation circles.
 - **color palette** : colorize the chart according to a specific data.
-- **labels number** : number of color labels to display
+- **labels number** : number of color labels to display.
-- **global coloring** : when checked, larges palettes are generated for each data variants.
-All the 'Joseph' of each chart will have the same color, but a high number of variants induce less distinct colors.
-By disabling this option, small palettes of more distinct colors are generated for each chart.
+- **global coloring** : generate large palettes with every variants or small ones for each chart.

 ## Dynamic text templates